PatWyr/Test/README.md

 ```

 See the [jdbi-orm-playground](https://gitlab.com/mvysny/jdbi-orm-playground)
-project which contains such `main` method, all JDBC drivers pre-loaded and
+project which contains such `main` method, all JDBC drivers and all dependencies pre-loaded, and
 simple instructions on how to query different database kinds.

 > *Note*: for the sake of simplicity we're running the `CREATE TABLE` as a query.
 For a persistent database